Successfully investing in Poland

 Another attractive incentive for investors in key areas of the Polish economy comes in the form of government grants.

-Regardless of the above, Poland is to be a huge beneficiary of the aid from EU funds which has been launched this year.
-This should be about 76 billion euro in the years 2021–2027, of which a part will be spent on business projects.
+Regardless of the above, Poland is one of the biggest recipients of EU funds.
+This includes around 76 billion euros from EU structural funds for the years 2021 to 2027 and billions of euros from other programmes, such as the National Recovery and Resilience Plan or the Modernisation Fund, part of which will be granted for projects implemented by companies.
 Areas to be supported at the national level will include mainly innovativeness, entrepreneurship, infrastructure, environmental protection, power engineering, education and social affairs.
 Businesses may receive grants and preferential loans for research and development work, investments in ecological changes, including transition to renewable energy sources, as well as implementation of innovations and digitalisation.

 What challenges do German companies face during their business ventures into Poland?